samiulengineer/road_segmentation/README.md

 If you have the images without mask, we need to do data pre-preprocessing before passing to the model checkpoint.
 In that case, run the following command to evaluate the model without any mask.

-1. You can check the prediction of test images inside the `prediction > YOUR_MODELNAME > eval`.
+1. You can check the prediction of test images inside the `prediction > YOUR_MODELNAME > eval > experiment`.

 ```
 python project/test.py \